 I had a small cameo role in this horror film directed by Val Cortinas.
 It was a smaller role than I would normally accept at that point in my career, but I couldn't pass up the chance to finally play a vampire!
 Filming was brief and, obviously, very bloody.

 I joined a burlesque ensemble on a whim after being invited by a fellow actress.
 I hadn't danced seriously since high school but I discovered I still loved it.
 Our little group quickly became quite popular in Dallas, peforming at many venues including the Dallas Hub Theater, the Pocket Sandwich Theatre, Zúbar, and Dallas All-Con.
 We had great routines and were even invited to perform live with the band Shanghai 5.
 Some of my solos included a baseball number in honor of "Joltin' Joe" DiMaggio, an Alice-In-Wonderland number set to "White Rabbit", a Madonna number in which I sang on stage ("Hanky Panky"), and a "Vampyros Lesbos" number in honor of Soledad Miranda, my muse.
 By far the greatest was my "Star Wars" number, in which I was Princess Leia in a Disco outfit, then in her famous metal bikini.
 I even took this dance to the massive Dragon*Con and participated in a Slave Leia photoshoot, and won Best Costume at the first Texas Burlesque Fest!
+Watch the routine here.
 Sadly, the group and I parted ways and I stopped dancing after that.
+But maybe I'll put on those corsets and heels again someday.

 El Conejito Verde (2006-2007) not pictured